Spinal Tap (band): Reunion and recent history

 In 2007, Tap reunited again, this time to help combat global warming.
 "They're not that environmentally conscious, but they've heard of global warming," said Marty DeBergi (portrayed by Reiner).
 "Nigel thought it was just because he was wearing too much clothing – that if he just took his jacket off it would be cooler."
 This reunion also included the release of a new song called "Warmer Than Hell".
 The band played on the London leg of the SOS/Live Earth concert series, and Rob Reiner has directed a short film (entitled Spinal Tap) which was released on the Live Earth website on April 27.
 The film reveals that Nigel Tufnel is now working as a farmhand looking after miniature horses.
 He plans to race them.
 David St. Hubbins is currently working as a hip-hop producer, and Derek Smalls is in rehab for being addicted to the Internet.

 A new album, Back from the Dead, was released on June 16, 2009.
 The album consists mostly of re-recordings of songs from the original film's soundtrack, along with some new, previously unrecorded numbers.
 The album was nominated for Best Comedy Album and Best Recording Package at the 52nd Annual Grammy Awards.

 On April 6, 2009, the band announced a one-date "world tour," performing at London's Wembley Arena on June 30, 2009.
 Support on this night came from the Folksmen.
 The band unexpectedly also self-confirmed for Glastonbury Festival 2009 during an online interview on May 8, 2009, in the Philadelphia Daily News following a "Unwigged and Unplugged" show in the city.

 In 2018, Shearer released an album in the persona of Spinal Tap bassist Derek Smalls.
 The single "It Don't Get Old" was, as per the credits, co-written by David St. Hubbins.
 On 27 April 2019, the band reunited at the 2019 Tribeca Film Festival for the 35th anniversary of the film.
 In May 2022, it was announced that the principal cast and director of the original movie were reuniting for Spinal Tap II: The End Continues, a sequel planned for release by Castle Rock Entertainment on September 11, 2025.
 Filming began in New Orleans in March 2024.
 Kaff died in July 2025.

+A third and final Spinal Tap film, titled Spinal Tap at Stonehenge: The Final Finale, was planned to be released in 2026.
+The film was set to use concert footage which was shot at Stonehenge in August 2025, with Bleecker Street acquiring the rights to release the planned concert film in the United States in October 2025.
+However, as a result of the murder of director Rob Reiner and his wife Michelle in December 2025, plans to release the film have been put on pause.